Table of Contents Show

 - Ready watermelon berries are exceptionally delicious and are generally light to dark red.

-When traveling to Alaska and out for Berry picking, recall two things: Bears and poisonous berries.
-Not only are their eatable berries in Alaska, there are even toxic berries, and there is an unprecedented need to consider them.
-Never contact the berries that are in a white tone.
+When traveling to Alaska and out for Berry picking, recall poisonous berries and never contact the berries that are in a white tone.

 - It is likewise called snake berry or doll’s eyes.
 It is found in woods and dry slopes.